LobsterRavioli/issuer_node/README.md

 #           vault write iden3/import/pbkey key_type=ethereum private_key=<YOUR_WALLET_PRIVATE_KEY>
 #   Success!
 Data written to: iden3/import/pbkey
 ```
-5. run this to generate the issuer of the node
+5. Run this to generate the did of the issuer node.
 ```bash
 make generate-issuer-did;
 #OR
 make generate-issuer-did-arm; # for m1/m2 mac users
 ```
-6. run this to start the node-ui
+6. Run this to start the node-ui.
 ```bash
 make run-ui;
 #OR